chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server.rst

       $ chef-server-ctl upgrade

 #.
-Run the following command on all front end and the primary back end machine:
+Run the following command on all front end machines and the primary back end machine:

    .. code-block:: bash